armbian/documentation/docs/boards/orangeopipcplus.md

-- vanilla kernel images are in preview / beta state.
+- vanilla kernel images are in preview / beta state and serial console only, no HDMI